 Location: Hollywood, Florida

-Miami may be all plastic, but about an hour north, you'll find Hollywood, where you'll find real organic produce grown locally.
+Miami may be all plastic, but about an hour north, you'll find the Yellow Green Farmers' Market, where you'll find organic, locally-grown produce.

 What Makes Yellow Green Farmers Market One of the Best